Campuses and locations

 1.5 years full-time or part-time equivalent up to 5 years maximum.

-The University of Newcastle’s Master of Family Studies has been designed to enhance your theoretical and practical knowledge in core areas including family studies and cultural diversity.
+The University of Newcastle’s Master of Family Studies has been designed to enhance your theoretical and practical knowledge in core areas of family practice including family processes, working with risk and trauma in families and family diversity.
 You will be equipped with the necessary expertise to pursue leading roles in family work-based positions and to work inter-professionally to address complex problems in families and community.

 In the Master of Family Studies program, you will complete six core courses, and a further two to six directed courses (depending on your AQF level of admission) to enable you to tailor your studies to your interest areas.